Queen Elizabeth's family rush to side of ailing monarch | Politics

 She was crowned in June the following year.
 The first televised coronation was a foretaste of a new world in which the lives of the royals were to become increasingly scrutinised by the media.
 She became monarch at a time when Britain retained much of its empire.
 It was emerging from the ravages of World War Two, with food rationing still in force and class and privilege still dominant in society.

 Winston Churchill was the first prime minister who served during her reign, Joseph Stalin was leader of the Soviet Union, the Korean War was raging.
-Truss is the 15th premier of her record-breaking reign.
 The prime minister said: "My thoughts - and the thoughts of people across our United Kingdom - are with Her Majesty The Queen and her family at this time."

 Lindsay Hoyle, speaker of the House of Commons, interrupted an energy debate in parliament to say he sent his best wishes to the monarch.
 "Along with the rest of the country, I am deeply worried by the news from Buckingham Palace this afternoon," opposition Labour leader Keir Starmer said.